smartperson/3dskey-Mac/README.md

 I only have a few games with controller support, and I know the configuration of 3dskey Mac is not perfect.
 If you have a game that recognizes 3dskey Mac as a controller, open an issue and let me know what it thinks each 3DS button is mapped to.
 Ideally we can copy a more popular controller's USB configuration and dramatically improve compatibility.
 I'm happy to say the Binding of Isaac: Rebirth works beautifully.

 ## How it works
 The Nintendo 3DS connects over your wifi network to your computer.
-Once connected, the 3dskey Mac app produced a virtual joystick, so your Mac games *think* there is a controller attached.
+Once connected, the 3dskey Mac app produces a virtual USB joystick, so your Mac games *think* there is a controller attached.
 Every time you push a button on the 3DS that information is sent over the network and forwarded to your games.